zakdances/Anim/README.md

 # Anim ◥◣◣ ◥◣ (project depreciated)

-## **This project has been depreciated because I don't have time to maintain it.
+## **This project has been depreciated because I don't have time to port to Swift.
 Thank you to all the contributers.**

 The iOS Animation Manager